 Blood pressure is negatively affected by salt.
 Several studies have demonstrated that reducing sodium intake can prevent and manage hypertension.

-Reduce the salt: Remove salt from your dinner table and try using half the salt called for in your favorite recipes, then see if you can tell the difference.
-You can always add it later if you do not like it and if it is not readily available, you are less likely to use it.
+- Reduce the salt: Remove salt from your dinner table and try using half the salt called for in your favorite recipes, then see if you can tell the difference.
+You can always add it later or use herbs and spices if you do not like it and if it is not readily available, you are less likely to use it.

 Look for low sodium alternatives when buying salt: Unpalatable salt substitutes are now a thing of the past, the market has caught up with our need for healthy salt alternatives with many products available to choose from.